These sliders are simple to make and have all the great flavour of a Hawaiian pizza. Perfect for after school treat, game day snack and so much more!

 I like to make these sliders with all sorts of different fillings.
 This time I decided to go Hawaiian cause that is one of our favourite kinds of pizza.
 We love the combination of ham, pineapple and mozzarella cheese.
 It is so great on pizza that I knew it would be excellent in a slider.

-To make these sliders, I use 12 pack dinner rolls.
-They are so many brands and varieties of these with the King Hawaiian brand being very popular.
+- 12 sliders or dinner rolls – They are so many brands and varieties of these with the King Hawaiian brand being very popular.
 Most of the time I purchase the pack of rolls sold at Walmart.
-I also have a some other recipes using these dinner rolls.
-Check out these links!

 Keep the dinner rolls together and slice them all in half lengthwise.
 Place the bottom half in a greased baking pan.